sakbarpu/DQuAS/README.md

 # DQuAS (Deep Question Answering System)

-This is `dee-quas`, a deep learning model trained on Google Natural Questions Dataset.
+This is `dee-quas`, a deep learning system trained on Google Natural Questions Dataset.
 The repository contains code to fine-tune BERT on the training dataset and for prediction on the dev dataset.